zowe/docs-site/docs/user-guide/api-mediation/configuration-access-specific-instance-of-service.md

-# Determine the instance you are accessing
+# Determining the instance you are accessing

 :::info**Roles:** system programmer, system administrator
 :::